Hidden Bullish & Trade Hidden Bearish Divergence Trading

 XAUUSD Hidden Bearish Divergence Pattern

-This setup occurs when trading price is forming a lower high ( LH ), but the oscillator is showing a higher high ( HH ).
-To remember them easily think of them as M-shapes on Chart patterns.
-It forms when there's a retracement in a downwards trend.
+This setup occurs when trading price is forming a lower high ( LH ), but the oscillator trading is displaying a higher high ( HH ).
+To remember them easily think of them as M-shapes on Charts.
+It forms when there's a retracement in a downward trend.

-The examples illustrated & explained below portrays an image of this trading formation, from the image the price made a lower high ( LH ) but the indicator formed a higher high ( HH ), this portrays that there was a divergence between the price and the indicator.
-This portrays that soon the market down trend is going to resume.
-In other words it portrays this was just a retracement in a downward trend.
+The examples illustrated and explained below portrays an screen shot of this trading formation, from the screen-shot the price made a lower high ( LH ) but the indicator formed a higher high ( HH ), this illustrates that there was a divergence between the price and the indicator.
+This illustrates that soon the market downtrend is going to resume.
+In other words it portrays this was just a retracement in a downwards trend.

-This confirms that a price retracement move is complete & indicates underlying momentum of a downwards trend.
+This confirms that a price retracement move is complete and indicates the under-lying momentum of a downward trend.

-Other popular indicators used are CCI indicator (Commodity Channel Index Indicator), Stochastic Indicator, RSI and MACD.
-MACD and RSI Indicator are the best technical indicators.
+Other popular indicators used are CCI trading indicator (Commodity Channel Index (CCI) Trading Indicator), Stochastic Technical Indicator, RSI and MACD.
+MACD & RSI Indicator are the best indicators.

 NB: Hidden divergence pattern is the best type divergence pattern to trade because it gives a trading signal that's in the same direction with the current market price trend, thus the setup has a high reward to risk ratio.
 This setup provides for the best possible market entry.